 For those who don't have a clue about where Polk County is located in Tennessee, we live on the south eastern border about 30 minutes drive away from the most western North Carolina border.
 About a 15 minute drive south puts you in North Georgia.

 One could either say our county should be in North Carolina or Georgia and there have been attempts to change boundaries several times especially when everyone found out just how valuable our little "neck of the woods" really was and still is.
-We are in the foot hills of the Great Smoky Mountains, as well as home to many Ocoee and Hiawassee rafting businesses, the campers and lakers are coming in from all part of the United States.
+We are in the foot hills of the Great Smoky Mountains as well as home to many Ocoee and Hiawassee rafting businesses.
+The campers and lakers are coming in from all parts of the United States.

 The Trews were early settlers in the Delano, Benton, Ocoee Area.
-Bill is one of four sibblings residing in the local area.
+Bill is one of four sibblings residing in the local area and South Carolina.
 He farms some of the original Trew family land.
-The Trew family have been in farming as well as other business enterprises since 1906 and at this time the grandchildren represent the 6th generation of farming.
+The Trew family has been in farming as well as other business enterprises since 1906 and at this time the grandchildren represent the 6th generation of farming.
+Bill is a decendant of the Trew family who owned and operated Trew Store located in Delano, TN.
+People throughout the entire area visited and still talk about that wonderful country store, hoop cheese, and various old timey items you just can't find anymore that made great memories for us all.
+There were businesses here and there created by Trew kin folk who worked very hard and loved their corner of the world.
 This is Trewly an awsome heritage.
-Bill has one son, Zachary, his wife Cigi , and two daughters, Carissa Ballew, her husband Jason and Emily Maynard, her husband Jordan.
+Bill and other family members continue that tradition today.
+Bill has one son, Zachary, his wife Cigi , and two daughters, Carissa Ballew, her husband Jason, and Emily Maynard, her husband Jordan.

-The five grandchildren are: Brock Trew, Addyson Trew, Brayden Ballew, Judah Ballew, and the newest addition, Archie Ray Maynard.
+The 6 grandchildren are: Brock Trew, Addyson Trew, Brayden Ballew, Judah Ballew, Archie Ray Maynard, and the newest addition Zella Ruth Maynard.